 In addition to running the best version of Android Pie, you also get top notch software support from Google.
-Let's start with the length of the support.

 While you might be tempted to go with an older Nexus or Pixel phone, software support will end for those devices long before it ends for the Pixel 3 and Pixel 3 XL.